Truncations in languages of generalized power series and the structure of $T$-$\lambda$-spherical completions of o-minimal fields: Truncations in languages of power series

-\begin{lemma} Let $\fM= \fN_0 \times \cdots \times \fN_{n-1}$ with the product partial order.
-If $X\subseteq \bK \Lhp \fM \Rhp$ is closed under truncations, then the $\bK$-algebra it generates is closed under truncations. \begin{proof} Notice that the $\bK$-vector space generated by $X$ is always closed under segmentation, so we can assume $X$ is already a $\bK$-vector space closed under segmentation.
+\begin{lemma} Let $(\fM, \le , \cdot, 1)$ be a partially ordered cancellative monoid.
+If $X\subseteq \bK \Lhp \fM \Rhp$ is closed under truncations, and $R$ is a subring of $\bK$, then the $R$-algebra generated by $X$ is closed under truncations. \begin{proof} Note that the $R$-module generated by $X$ is always closed under segmentation, so we can assume $X$ is already a $R$-module closed under segmentation.